 Parking is designed to insure adequate and convenient accommodations for Guests, Visitors and the Disabled.
 Parking aisles are also designed for service, delivery and emergency vehicle access to all parts of the site.
 Parking quantities have been calculated by specific use and reflect an adequate number of spaces (see Quantities Schedule on the Site Plan).
 Parking at Retail and Restaurant Elements is screened from Highway view by the buildings.
-At the south side parking and landscaping screens are used to form an approximately 80 feet wide separation from adjacent residences.
+At the south side, parking and landscaping screens are used to form an approximately 80 feet wide separation from adjacent residences.
 Landscaping within the field of parking will contain shade trees providing screening and protection from direct sunlight.
+The concept of "Ghost Parking" will be studied with areas of future parking spaces being landscaped.